 Most of us analyze the puzzle in the following manner.
 It is obvious… there is a 1 in 3 chance of winning the car.
 So it really does not matter what door I choose but let us say I choose door-1 for kicks and giggles.
 The host then opens door-2, reveals the goat and offers the choice to switch (to door-3).
 Now, my intuition comes into play.
 The little red dude with the pointy tail and pitchfork starts whispering in my right ear, “My mighty intellectual galactic overlord, this is simple!
 You started out with 1 in 3 chance of winning but now you have a 50-50 chance of winning.
 Also my liege, the host is jealous of your killer looks.
 He is setting you up for failure.
 I humbly beg you not to switch my master.”
 I consider the red dude to be perceptive as he noticed and acknowledged my killer looks.

 And you know life is not that simple.
 Poof!
 Another little guy deep in thought with small wings (little guys with big wings freak me out) suddenly appears floating near my left ear and says, “You doofus!
 Why are you staring at that door?
 You don’t have X-ray vision.
 Did you forget Bayes theorem and all those probability theory formulae you memorized in school.
 Don’t rush.
 Take your time and think it over.
-Why would the host give you a choice at all if it were to be that obvious?
+Why would the host give you a choice at all?
 Don’t take this the wrong way but you are not the sharpest pencil in the drawer.
 You are a schlemiel (I heard this word in a movie called Independence day, circa 1996, and I finally got to use it!)
 What is more likely: you choosing the correct answer right away or picking the goat?
 Even if you don’t understand the math and believe the probability to be 50-50, switch your original pick.
 Here is the logic.
 If the switch helps, your odds of winning the car improve to 2/3rd; otherwise you are left with a 50-50 chance, no different from your original choice.
 Either work out the math or simply switch.”

 If I am a person of simple intuition, I would go with the red dude (how can I say no– he is very perceptive.
 Made those nice comments about my looks) and say, “Arigatou Gozaimasu Hall-san but I will stay with my original pick.”
 You may ask why we do that.
 That is because we absolutely hate it if we find out after the switch that we had the winner in our first pick.